hupili/python-for-data-and-media-communication-gitbook/notes-week-11.md

 ### Bonus: Time Series forecasting models

-Predictictive analysis is not a requirement from this introductory course.
+Predictive analysis is not a requirement from this introductory course.
 Our main focus is on the descriptive part.
 Interested readers can checkout the following models from other literatures.

 - AR
 - MA